yohman/pfhp/README.md

 ↑ An example of the original document shows a page from Niremata Village, Mino Province, 1638 (Cornell, Hayashi, 1986)

 The first modern national census in Japan was conducted in 1920.
 Despite its rich history, there has been no systematic or sustained population data intake prior to 1920.
-That being said, the most comprehensive population registry was established by the Tokugawa government during the 17th century.
-The odd thing about this registry is that it was not originally conducted as a census.
-It's origins were rather inauspicious in nature, with a singular purpose to abolish Christianity from Japan, which was deemed to pose a threat to the rulers intent on national unification.
+In spite of this, there was a comprehensive population registry conducted and established by the Tokugawa government during the 17th century.
+It was an unusual set of circumstances that led to the creation of this registry, which was by no account originally meant to be used as a census.
+Its origins were rather inauspicious and haunting, with a singular purpose: to abolish Christianity from Japan, which at the time, was deemed to pose a threat to the rulers intent on national unification.

 <span class="big-quote">
 「宗門」(shumon)　→　religious investigation